DreamOfTheRedChamber/leetcode/README.md

 * java list remove interface.
 Two list.remove() interface ( list.remove(int index), list.remove( Object object ) )
 	- List<Integer> input
 	- list.remove(index) will always take precedence because it does not require type casting
 * passed in a reference variable (e.g. TreeNode, LinkNode, GraphNode...), check null pointer case
 * grid-based problem
 	- gridsize == 1, no solution inside grid
 * When a variable's name is really really long such as matrix[qHead.xCoor][qHead.yCoor+1] and it needs to be used in multiple places, it is really easy to create typos
 * When a recursive function contains a long list of arguments, need to double check to make sure the arguments are correct
 * Ternary operator ?: priority is only higher than assignment.
 If it is used in combination with other operators, parentheses should be added.
+* Use 1D array based dynamic programming, remember to check the size when array.length == 0 or array.length == 1
 ### smells for refactoring and optimization <a id="bad-smells"></a>
 * code length > 100
 * too many if statement checking for boundary cases